GovTechSG/singpass-myinfo-oidc-helper/README.md

 `npm i singpass-myinfo-oidc-helper`

-For now, can start using the initial release of this module via the git repo branch:
+For now, can start using the releases of this module via our git repo tags:

-`git@github.com:GovTechSG/singpass-myinfo-oidc-helper.git#1.0.0`
+`git@github.com:GovTechSG/singpass-myinfo-oidc-helper.git#2.0.0`

 ---